ERy03/GitHub-Repository-Finder/README.md

 Lost connection to device
 ```

-This is the expected behavior because the app is being rebotted when its setting is changed.
+This is the expected behavior because the app is being rebooted when its setting is changed.

 [As explained in this comment](https://github.com/Baseflow/flutter-permission-handler/issues/509#issuecomment-1113636977)